 When we have a trade deficit, it means we're importing more stuff than we're exporting.
 We're getting more stuff than we're giving.
 The amount of our stuff that China produces is greater than the amount of our resources it uses up.
-Just as with any firm, shouldn't that count toward our economic output rather than against it?
+Just as with any firm, shouldn't that count toward our economic output?

 As long as it works, why shouldn't we print money and use it to buy cheap stuff from China?
 If they respond by raising prices, then we can start producing things domestically.
 But if imports are cheap, there's no good reason for us not to take advantage.